 LVNs work in multiple heath care settings including but not limited to long-term care facilities, hospitals, and home health agencies.
 The responsibilities include performing basic nursing skills, administering medications and assisting with all aspects of patient care while under the supervision of a registered nurse.

 Mostly it takes caring and compassion for human-kind plus critical thinking and strength in science.
-The program at Panola College takes one year and you must have BIOL 2404 and be a CNA (Certified Nurse Aide) before starting the program.
+The program at Panola College takes one year and you must have BIOL 2404 and be a CNA (Certified Nurse Aide) or complete the NURA 1301 course before starting the program.
 The National licensure exam must be taken after graduation in order to obtain a license to practice nursing.

 You must apply to Panola College and complete all the paperwork to receive an ID number.
 Then you can register through "campus connect" online for the BIOL 2404 and 2404L (lab) that meet your schedule.